Faculty of Arts and Social Sciences (FASS)

 Preclusion(s) Nil

 This is a required course for students whose Qualifying English Test results show that they would benefit from basic English language skills support.
-Students in the course must pass this course before they are allowed to read the next required English course, English for Academic Purposes (ES1102/ES1103).
+Students in the course must pass it before they are allowed to read the next required English course, English for Academic Purposes (ES1103).
 The purpose of ES1000 is to improve the students' English language skills in reading, writing and grammar.
-These skills are taught, reviewed and reinforced through online, in-class and appropriate out-of-class activities.
-Assignments include reflections, written assignments and progress tests.
+Topics covered include paragraph unity, coherence, sentence patterns, and academic integrity.
+Students will integrate diverse vocabulary, sentence structures, and grammatical elements to synthesise academic ideas, construct cohesive paragraphs, and reflect critically on their writing process.

 Learn More